Elfarahidy-AI/deeplearning_gec_seq2seq/README.md

 # Future Work
 - Providing more data to the model
-- Adding Attention Mechanism for improving model performace
+- Adding Attention Mechanism for improving model performance

 ## License